Where Are Gretsch Guitars Made?

 Gretsch Guitars has been in business for over 140 years.
 From the rock stage to country stomp to living room jam, they cater to a wide variety of musicians.

-Rewind those 140 years to 1883 when a young German, new to America, started making string and percussion instruments in Brooklyn, New York.
-That man, Friedrich Gretsch, was skilled, but the real talent came from his son, Fred, who took over the company at his father’s passing when he was still a teen.
+Rewind 140 years to 1883, when a young German immigrant to America started making string and percussion instruments in Brooklyn, New York.
+That man, Friedrich Gretsch, was skilled, but the real talent came from his son, Fred, who took over the company after his father’s passing when he was still a teen.

 Fred honed the company’s focus on producing guitars of different varieties, like jazz and country.
 As time passed, Gretsch’s leadership was handed down through the generations, and success continued to grow.
 Family ownership of the brand was interrupted by a 17-year stint when Gretsch was momentarily sold to Baldwin Manufacturing, much to the dismay of the brand.